 Autobiographical Statement: A five to seven page essay incorporating some or all of the following questions: What experiences, interests, goals, and preparation do you bring to the MFA at CIIS?
 What projects are you currently working on?
 How would you describe yourself as a writer, artist, performer, community arts activist or inter-artist?
 What influences and experiences have been central for you?
-What do you hope to accomplish during your time with us?
-What do you hope to achieve artistically and professionally in the next five years?
+What prepares you for undertaking the MFA now?

 Art sample: For writers, 15 to 30 pages of poetry, prose, script, or mixed genre work.
 For visual, performing, sound or interdisciplinary artists: please provide links or URLs (or you may submit CDs or DVDs).
 Artists working in more than one form may submit samples in multiple forms.

 Vision/Goal Statement: A one-page statement speaking to the following: What do you hope to accomplish during your time with us and how do you hope to develop professionally?
 Wheat do you hope to achieve artistically and professionally in the next five years?
 How is the MFA important to helping you achieve these things?

 Two letters of recommendation: one from an academic advisor or someone familiar with your ability to do academic work, and one from a professional artist in your general field.
 Alternatively, one of the letters may be from a supervisor in a recent professional or volunteer setting.

 Please note: International students and individuals who have studied at institutions outside the US and Canada have additional requirements.
 Please see the International Student page for additional details.